thijmenadam0/lfd_final_project/README.md

 This GitHub does not include the GloVe embeddings that are used in this experiment.
 The GloVe embeddings can be found on https://nlp.stanford.edu/projects/glove/.
 The embeddings used are the Twitter embeddings from this site.
 I have only used the 25b and 50b Tweet embeddings because they seemed to work better on the LSTM with the parameters I used.

+This GitHub also includes stopword lists, which can be found on https://github.com/igorbrigadir/stopwords/tree/21fb2ef and are used for the classic models.

 ## Creating a Virtual Environment and Installing the Requirements
 ```
 sudo apt install python3.10